 The Power of Dua for Ramadan :

 For Muslims all across the world, the ninth month of the Islamic lunar calendar, Ramadan, is a time for introspection, self-purification, and devotion.
 The Quran was revealed in this month, and believers consider it to be of great importance.
-Fasting from sunrise to sunset while doing special prayers known as duas is one of the main traditions of Ramadan.
-We shall discuss the significance of duas throughout Ramadan in this extensive guide, along with four essential prayers: the dua for fasting, the dua for starting the fast, the dua for breaking the fast, and the dua for Laylatul Qadr.
+One of the primary customs of Ramadan is fasting from sunrise to sunset while reciting specific prayers called as duas.
+In this comprehensive tutorial, we will cover the importance of duas throughout Ramadan as well as four key prayers: the dua for fasting, the dua for initiating the fast, the dua for breaking the fast, and the dua for Laylatul Qadr.

-One of the Five Pillars of Islam and a spiritual requirement for all adult Muslims is fasting throughout the month of Ramadan.
-Refusing food, liquids, and other necessities during the day is an exercise in endurance, commitment, and self-control.
+Fasting for the whole month of Ramadan is one of the Five Pillars of Islam and a spiritual prerequisite for all adult Muslims.
+Refusing food, drinks, and other essentials during the day is a test of one’s resolve, perseverance, and self-control.
 It’s traditional to say a particular dua first thing in the morning before setting out on this holy quest.

 وَبِصَوْمِ غَدٍ نَّوَيْتُ مِنْ شَهْرِ رَمَضَانَ